-- o NPS ordinance development; - Project monitoring (e.g., baseline monitoring and post-BMP implementation monitoring); - o Development of a watershed-based plan; - o Training which assists the applicant in developing NPS implementation projects; - o Staff time and materials towards implementing projects; and - NPS education and outreach relevant to successful implementation of NPS projects.
+- o NPS ordinance development; - o Project monitoring (e.g., baseline monitoring and post-BMP implementation monitoring); - o Development of a watershed-based plan; - o Training which assists the applicant in developing NPS implementation projects; - o Staff time and materials towards implementing projects; and - o NPS education and outreach relevant to successful implementation of NPS projects.

-Activities downstream of reservation waters may be eligible for funding if they are consistent with the applicant's nonpoint source assessment report and management program.
-The proposal must clearly demonstrate the impacts of the downstream project on tribal land and waters.
-Projects that may be eligible downstream of reservation waters include but are not limited to: control of invasive species related to NPS water quality improvement in tribal waterbodies, restoring a headcutting stream to prevent it from reaching tribal waters, and salmon habitat restoration projects that promote salmon migration up into tribal waters.
-Questions about eligibility of downstream projects should be raised to EPA before submitting a proposal.
+Activities upstream or downstream of reservation waters may be eligible for funding if they are related to waters within a reservation, and are consistent with the applicant's nonpoint source assessment report and management program.
+The proposal must clearly demonstrate the impacts of the upstream or downstream project on tribal lands and waters.
+Projects that may be eligible downstream of reservation waters include but are not limited to: control of invasive species, restoring a headcutting stream to prevent it from reaching tribal waters, and salmon habitat restoration projects that promote salmon migration up into tribal waters.
+Projects that may be eligible upstream of reservation waters include but are not limited to: stabilizing eroding streambanks to prevent sediment loading, repairing failing septic systems to prevent bacterial inputs, and implementing management measures on agricultural land to reduce nutrient loading into tribal waters.
+Questions about eligibility of upstream or downstream projects should be raised to EPA before submitting a proposal.
 See Section VII for information on how to submit questions.